dfkaye/dfkaye-blog/content/about.md

 </a>
 {{< /rawhtml >}}

-The selling point of Hugo is its speed, and support for markdwon, plus the go language itself.
+The selling point of Hugo is its speed, and support for Markdown, plus the Go programming language itself.

-However, once you're in the markdown and need raw HTML, you have to learn shortcodes, or replace markdown files with html files.
+However, once you're in the Markdown and need raw HTML, you have to learn shortcodes, or replace Markdown files with HTML files.

 ### Web development philosophy